dcmfx/dcmfx-vscode/README.md

    as well as written files, regardless of the character set(s) the source DICOM used.

-The above behaviors result from how the [DCMfx](https://github.com/dcmfx) library works.
+The above behaviors result from how [DCMfx](https://github.com/dcmfx) works.

-## Settings ⚙️
+## Settings

 This extension has the following settings:

 1. `dcmfx.alwaysShowContextMenuItems`: Whether to always show the DCMfx context menu items regardless of the file's extension.

-## Acknowledgements 🙏
+## Acknowledgements

-The VS Code integration points used by this extension were inspired by [vscode-dicom-dump](https://github.com/smikitky/vscode-dicom-dump).
+This extension's VS Code integration points were inspired by [vscode-dicom-dump](https://github.com/smikitky/vscode-dicom-dump).

-## License 📋
+## License

 DCMfx is published under the GNU Affero General Public License Version 3 (AGPLv3).
 This license permits commercial use; however, any software that